-Manufacturers of consumer goods say that whatever reduction effected in the excise duty on consumer items will be offset by the rise in cost of production and freight charges that have followed the budget."
+Manufacturers of consumer goods say that whatever reduction effected in the excise duty on consumer items will be offset by the rise in cost of production and freight charges that have folowed the budget."

-Economic and Political Weekly, in itg write-up states about inflation as under:
+Economic and Political Weekly, in its write-up states about inflation as under:

 "The price situation is threatening to altogether get out of control.
-Inflation has gathered further momentum after the installation of the present government fn the second week of January.
-The index number of wholesale prices (base: 1970-71-100) had Stood at 224.8 at the end of January.
-Thereafter it has been gallopping and by the end of June it had touched 249.9, registering a rise of 25.1 points or 11.2 per •ent in the short sPan of Ave months.
+Inflation has gathered further momentum after the installation of the present government in the second week of January.
+The index number of wholesale prices (base: 1970-71-100) had stood at 224.8 at the end of January.
+Thereafter it has been gallopping and by the end of June it had touched 249.9, registering a rise of 25.1 points or 11.2 per cent in the short span of five months.
 This surpasses the rise last year when, between January and June, the index that gone up from 185.2 to 204.1 or by 10.1 per cent.
 Since the beginning of the present bout of inflation in February 1979 in a period of some 16 months, the index has moved up by 35.8 per cent, from 185 to 249.9".

-Not only that, even if we take the Report of the Ministry of Commerce sand Civil Supplies, there also it is stated that the situation is alarming.
+Not only that, even if we take the Report of the Ministry of Commerce and Civil Supplies, there also it is stated that the situation is alarming.
 It is said:

 "The current creeping and persistent inflation has affected a large number of commodities.
-Thus, in February, 1980, the wholesale price index Of the major commodities groups had gone up sharply over the year by 19.5 per cent in primary articles, 23.0 per cent in respect of fuel, power, light and lubricants and 26.5 per cent in respect of manufactured products.
-Both agricultural as well as industrial have witnessed price increases products which include a large number of essential commodities and items of mass consumption.
-The products the price of which have gone up significantly include rice, jowar, bajra, maize, ragi, onions, potatoes, meat, kerosene, coke, vanaspati, groundnut oil, mustart oil, gingelly oil, coconut oil, sugar, gur, paper, footwear, tyres tubes, soda ash, soap, syunthetic detergents, matches, electric lamps, tooth brush, salt, However, the the etc. of arhar wholesale price indices masoor, urd, condiments and spices and drugs and medicines were lower the February, 1980, in comparison to February, 1979."
+Thus, in February, 1980, the wholesale price index of the major commodities groups had gone up sharply over the year by 19.5 per cent in primary articles, 23.0 per cent in respect of fuel, power, light and lubricants and 26.5 per cent in respect of manufactured products.
+Both agricultural as well as industrial products have witnessed price increases which include a large number of essential commodities and items of mass consumption.
+The products the price of which have gone up significantly include rice, jowar, bajra, maize, onions, potatoes, meat, keroragi, sene, coke vanaspati, groundnut oil, mustart oil, gingelly oil, coconut oil, sugar, gur, paper, footwear, tyres tubes soda ash, soap, syunthetic detergents, matches, electric lamps, tooth brush, salt, etc. However, the wholesale price indices the of arhar, masoor, urd, condiments and spices and drugs and medicines were lower the February, 1980, in comparison to February, 1979."